cado-security/product-help/docs/cado/deploy/networking-proxy.md

 # How to set up proxy access

-Cado supports the use of proxies for communication between the Cado platform and services external to the environment in which you have deployed the Cado platform.
+/ Forensic Acquisition and Investigation supports the use of proxies for communication between the / Forensic Acquisition and Investigation platform and services external to the environment in which you have deployed the / Forensic Acquisition and Investigation platform.
 This can include:

 * Cross-cloud acquisitions
 * XDR-based acquisitions
 * Importing from a URL
 * System updates
-* Providing diagnostic information to Cado
+* Providing diagnostic information to / Forensic Acquisition and Investigation

-Cado supports proxy authentication using basic HTTP and server certificate TLS authentication.
+/ Forensic Acquisition and Investigation supports proxy authentication using basic HTTP and server certificate TLS authentication.

 ## Configure Proxy Access during installation
 Please see the relevant deployment page, on how to configure proxy settings during installation by setting the proxy and proxy cert URL parameters.